How To Get From Kutaisi to Tbilisi by Bus, Train or Taxi

 For travellers taking advantage one of the many affordable Wizz Air flights that now fly to Kutaisi Airport, then there are a couple of options if you want to head straight to Tbilisi after your flight arrives.

 Once you clear customs at Kutaisi Airport, head to the booths near the exit and look for the company called Georgian Bus.
 They operate large buses from Kutaisi Airport to Tbilisi which is timed to depart after flights arrive.
-Tickets cost 20GEL one way or 36GEL if you buy a return ticket.
+Tickets cost 20GEL one way.

 The journey to Tbilisi takes about 4 hours and drops you off in the centre of Tbilisi at Liberty Square.
 If you’re staying in the city centre, you might be able to walk to your accommodation from Liberty Square or alternatively take the metro or a taxi.